Prem Mandir, Vrindavan: Inauguration & landscape

 It is sister temple of Bhakti Mandir which was opened in 2005 and another sister temple which is known as Kirti Mandir, Barsana opened in 2019.

 History architecture and design

 The foundation stone was laid by Jagadguru Shri Kripalu Ji Maharaj in the presence of thousand devotees on 14 January 2001.
 The structure took around 12 years to construct, involving around 1000 artisans.

-The Vrindavan site was developed by Kripalu Ji Maharaj, whose main ashram was at Vrindavan.
-He dedicated the gift of love to Shri Vrindavan Dham.
+The Vrindavan site was developed by Kripalu Ji Maharaj, whose main ashram was in Vrindavan.
+He dedicated the gift of divine love to Shri Vrindavan Dham.